Kyle-Law/private-events/README.md

 3) Viola!
 The post is shown at the root page.

 ## Testing
-1) Testing Specs are written for main features, associations, and validations.
+1) Clone the project and cd to private-events
-2) Controllers and Instances method test are included in Features test.
+2) Run `yarn install --check-files` to check and update yarn packages
-3) run `rspec`.
+3) Run 'rspec'
-4) 17 examples, 0 failures would be shown.
+4) 17 examples, 0 failures should be shown.

 ## Authors